ONSdigital/respondent-home-ui/README.md

 Running Using the Mock Backend
 ------------------------------

-This project includes a Sinatra application that provide a mock version of the Case web service.
+This project includes a Sinatra application that provide a mock version of the Internet Access Code web service.
 To run it, edit your hosts file so that `collect-server` uses 127.0.0.1.
 Then run:

   `./run.sh` from within the `mock` directory.
 This is a shell script that starts the mock web service in the background.
 Use Ctrl + C to terminate it.
 The output from the background process is written to `mock/nohup.out`.
 This file can be deleted if not required.

 Start the user interface normally as described above.
+Use `hhrc zv2b` as a test IAC that is no longer valid because the questionnaire has already been submitted.
+Use `lx6k 5z6m` as a valid test IAC.